-A housing development project that involves the conversion of apartments into condominiums and that includes 33% of its units restricted to households of Low Income or Moderate Income or 15% of its units restricted to households of Very Low Income will be granted a density bonus of 25% or up to three additional incentives as provided in Subsection E. (Additional Incentives) below.
+A housing development project that involves the conversion of apartments into condominiums and that includes 33% of its units restricted to households of Low Income or Moderate Income or 15% of its units restricted to households of Very Low Income will be granted a density bonus of 25% or up to three additional incentives as provided in Sec.
+9.2.1.E.
+(Additional Incentives).